Where To Renew Your Visa In Cebu City

 1. Gather Required Documents: The specific documents you’ll need depend on your ECC type (check BI website or contact a BI office for the latest list).
 Here are some general requirements:

-• A photocopy of official receipts of the latest extension
+• Official receipts of the latest visa extension

 • Personal appearance